Bug Bounty Program

 Key Components of Bug Bounty Programs

-- Submission Guidelines: Participants must follow certain procedures for reporting vulnerabilities, including the format of the report, required evidence, and the timeframe for reporting.
+Submission Guidelines: Participants must follow specific procedures for reporting vulnerabilities, including the report format, required evidence, and the timeframe for reporting.

 The Importance of Bug Bounty Programs